deepaksaimohapatra/ImagePlay-Advanced_Image_Editor/README.md

-# ImagePlay React - Advanced Image Editor
+# ImagePlay - Advanced Image Editor

 A modern, feature-rich image editor built with React and Tailwind CSS.
 This is a React version of the original vanilla JavaScript image editor with the same powerful functionality and an enhanced UI.